browserengineering/book/book/animations.md

                 cmd.execute(canvas)
 ```

 Now that we can render transforms, we also need to animate them.
-Similar
+Just like
-to `try_numeric_animation`, add a `try_transform_animation` method:
+we did with opacity, add a `try_transform_animation` method:

 ``` {.python}
 def try_transform_animation(node, old_style, new_style, tab):